POR CASO DE USO

-As described more fully in its charter, the Compensation Committee is responsible for determining and making recommendation with respect to all form of compensation to be granted to our directors, executive officers and employees and for producing an annual report on executive compensation for inclusion in our proxy statement for our annual meeting of stockholders.
+As described more fully in its charter, the Compensation and Human Capital Committee is responsible for determining and making recommendation with respect to all form of compensation to be granted to our directors, executive officers and employees and for producing an annual report on executive compensation for inclusion in our proxy statement for our annual meeting of stockholders.
 In fulfilling its role, the Committee:

-In accordance with its charter, the Compensation Committee must be comprised of a minimum of three Board members, appointed by the Board, each of whom shall meet any independence requirements promulgated by the SEC and at least two of whom shall meet the requirements for a “non-employee director” set forth in Rule 16b-3 of the Exchange Act.
-Any member of the Compensation Committee who does not meet the requirements for a “non-employee director” is required to recuse him or herself from any vote by the Committee to approve equity awards to our directors or executive officers to the extent necessary for such equity awards to be exempt from “short-swing profit” liability pursuant to Section 16 of the Exchange Act.
-Each member of the Compensation Committee shall also meet any independence and compensation committee composition requirement promulgated by Nasdaq, any other exchange upon which our securities are traded, the Internal Revenue Service (including the requirements of Section 162(m) of the Internal Revenue Code), or any governmental or regulatory body exercising authority over Citrix, and each member of the Committee shall be free from any relationship that, in the opinion of the Board, would interfere with the exercise of his or her independent judgment as a member of the Committee.
+In accordance with its charter, the Compensation and Human Capital Committee must be comprised of a minimum of three Board members, appointed by the Board, each of whom shall meet any independence requirements promulgated by the SEC and at least two of whom shall meet the requirements for a “non-employee director” set forth in Rule 16b-3 of the Exchange Act.
+Any member of the Compensation and Human Capital Committee who does not meet the requirements for a “non-employee director” is required to recuse him or herself from any vote by the Committee to approve equity awards to our directors or executive officers to the extent necessary for such equity awards to be exempt from “short-swing profit” liability pursuant to Section 16 of the Exchange Act.
+Each member of the Compensation and Human Capital Committee shall also meet any independence and compensation committee composition requirement promulgated by Nasdaq, any other exchange upon which our securities are traded, the Internal Revenue Service (including the requirements of Section 162(m) of the Internal Revenue Code), or any governmental or regulatory body exercising authority over Citrix, and each member of the Committee shall be free from any relationship that, in the opinion of the Board, would interfere with the exercise of his or her independent judgment as a member of the Committee.

-Our Board appoints the members of the Compensation Committee annually and each member is to serve until his or her successor is duly appointed and qualified or until his or her earlier resignation or removal.
+Our Board appoints the members of the Compensation and Human Capital Committee annually and each member is to serve until his or her successor is duly appointed and qualified or until his or her earlier resignation or removal.
 Unless a Chair is elected by the full Board, the members may designate a Chair by majority vote of the full Committee membership.

 Review and approve corporate goals and objectives relevant to compensation of our Chief Executive Officer, evaluate our Chief Executive Officer’s performance in light of those goals and objectives and establish and recommend, subject to approval by the full Board, the appropriate level of base compensation and all variable cash, equity-based and other compensation for our Chief Executive Officer based on this evaluation.

-Before selecting or receiving advice from any compensation consultant, legal counsel or other adviser, other than in-house legal counsel, the Compensation Committee shall consider the following factors as well as any other factors required to be considered by the rules promulgated by Nasdaq, any other exchange upon which securities of the Corporation are traded, or the SEC:
+Before selecting or receiving advice from any compensation consultant, legal counsel or other adviser, other than in-house legal counsel, the Compensation and Human Capital Committee shall consider the following factors as well as any other factors required to be considered by the rules promulgated by Nasdaq, any other exchange upon which securities of the Corporation are traded, or the SEC: